-Orphanet
+• Orphanet

-The Orphanet database was consulted to retrieve data on centres of expertise and the number of genes and diseases tested at Member State level, as well as specific information concerning rare disease research projects, registries, clinical trials and rare disease/orphan medicinal product policies outside of Europe for Part I. Orphanet also provides links22 to other web-based information services and help-lines which were used to collect information at country-level.
+The Orphanet database was consulted to retrieve data on centres of expertise and the number of genes and diseases tested at Member State level, as well as specific information concerning rare disease research projects, registries, clinical trials, patient organisations and rare disease/orphan medicinal product policies outside of Europe for Part I. Orphanet also provides links to other web-based information services and help-lines which were used to collect information at country-level.
 The Orphanet Country Coordinators also provided valuable input into the elaboration of information at country level, notably via contributions to OrphaNetWork News.
-The report produced by the RDPlatform project23, in particular the report Rare diseases research, its determinants in Europe and the way forward24 was also used as a source for Part I.
+The national Orphanet websites were also consulted to gather national events and initiatives.